Hon. George Seton Montgomerie1

 Lady Barbara Susan Montgomerie1

-Lady Barbara Susan Montgomerie was born on 23 August 1909.1 She is the daughter of Archibald Seton Montgomerie, 16th Earl of Eglinton and Lady Beatrice Susan Dalrymple.1 She married Christopher Gerald Gore, son of Lt.-Col. Francis William George Gore and Lady Constance Grace Milles, on 4 February 1930.1
+Lady Barbara Susan Montgomerie was born on 23 August 1909.1 She was the daughter of Archibald Seton Montgomerie, 16th Earl of Eglinton and Lady Beatrice Susan Dalrymple.1 She married Christopher Gerald Gore, son of Lt.-Col. Francis William George Gore and Lady Constance Grace Milles, on 4 February 1930.1 She died in 1992.2

 Her married name became Gore.